 “Where is she?”

-Turning towards Terina and back, Westwind asked, “Who?”
+Turning toward Terina and back, Westwind asked, “Who?”

 “My‑re.
 Where is she?”

 “Then explain this to me.
-This creature tracked My-re to the Dragon’s Hoard, which then tracked me to you.
-Now, why in Ghea did My-re want to see you?”
+This creature tracked My‑re to the Dragon’s Hoard, then carried me to you.
+Now, why in Ghea did My‑re need to see you?”

-“She was looking for someone.
-Someone who is dead,” Westwind explained.
+“She looked for someone.
+Someone dead,” Westwind explained.

 “Varick?” the barbarian questioned.
 His expression seemed anticipative.

-“Varick, no. She was looking for Araminth Goldeneye, who passed some time ago,” Westwind replied and then paused before continuing.
+“Varick, no. She looked for Araminth Goldeneye, who passed some time ago,” Westwind replied, then paused before continuing.
 “Are you Varick?
 I take it you escaped prison?”

 “Yes, I am.
 You catch on to the obvious quick,” Varick nudged the mere dragon with his heels.
-It edged closer to Westwind until the creature was breathing on Westwind’s face.
-It sniffed him a couple times then proceeded past towards the arena sands.
+It edged closer to Westwind until the creature came to his face.
+It sniffed him a couple of times, then proceeded past toward the arena sands.
 Varick seemed to be trying to make the mere dragon halt, but it didn’t heed his commands.
 Westwind followed its path.
-It was heading straight towards Terina.
+It headed straight toward Terina.

 The mere dragon sniffed the air and circled Terina twice.
 It then lay down in front of her.

-Varick was unable to budge the creature.
-Grunting in frustration, he dismounted and looked down on the smaller 5’4” slender, rangy framed Terina.
+Varick attempted to nudge the stationary creature.
+Grunting in frustration, he dismounted and looked down on the smaller, five-foot-four, slender, rangy-framed Terina.

 Terina didn’t move.

 “It matters little.
 You are not important.
-What I care about is My-re came this way.
-You saw her did you not?
+What I care about is that My‑re came this way.
+You saw her, did you not?
 Do you know where she is?”

 Terina shook her head.

-Sighing Varick said, “I trust no one, not even the gods.
+Sighing, Varick said, “I trust no one, not even the gods.
 So, I have a predicament.”
 Looking around, Varick retrieved a discarded great sword on the sands.
-Testing the grip in his chained hands, he turned back towards Terina.
-The mere dragon rose and a low, menacing growl issued from its throat.
+Testing the grip in his chained hands, he turned back toward Terina.
+The mere dragon rose, and a low, menacing growl issued from its throat.
 It stood between Terina and him.

 “This creature is known to you?
 Interesting,” Varick commented.
 “It does not matter.
-I will still have my answers and if it cost a pound of flesh, so be it.”
+I will still have my answers, and if it costs a hundred or so pounds of flesh, so be it.”

 Koma screeched in the rush of its assault!

 Varick curved snakelike away from the charge at the last instant.
-Dazed and trying to clear his head, he pivoted around seeking the counterstrike.
+Dazed from the mere dragon’s shrieking sound blast and trying to clear his head, he pivoted around, seeking the counterstrike.

-The mere dragon was moving in circles around the barbarian.
+The mere dragon moved in circles around the barbarian.
 He cracked his whip-like tail with tremendous force.

-Varick showed he had received superior training as he vaulted over the attack.
-His opponent over extended himself.
-He was in Koma’s side, a blind spot.
-He leapt onto the mere dragon’s back.
+Varick’s fighting instincts took over as he vaulted over the attack.
+His opponent overextended himself.
+He emerged on Koma’s side, a blind spot.
+He leaped onto the mere dragon’s back.
 He whirled his great sword overhead, attempting a bashing attack.
 The pommel struck the mere dragon’s head.
 It was a tremendous blow.

 Koma staggered, losing its footing, and fell.
 Its eyes rolled into his head.

 Varick, clearing his ears, stepped off the unconscious mere dragon and back to Terina.
-“You called it by name.
-So, it is a guardian?
+“You called it to protect.
+So, is it a guardian?
 A pet?
-This seems too magnificent a beast to be associated to one so lowly.
-Unless, you are not.
-There is more to you is there not Terina the arena cleaner?”
+This seems too magnificent a beast to be associated with one so lowly.
+Unless you are not.
+There is more to you, is there not Terina, the arena cleaner?”

-“Leave her,” Westwind said calmly as he descended the stairs.
+“Leave her,” Westwind said calmly, descending the stairs.

 “Still here and did not flee?
 A brave man or stupid.
 I have never encountered a brave man, but plenty of stupid ones.
 Possibly, you are neither.
 You have a bond with this Terina, yes?”